ITensor/website/docs/periodic.md

 ## Drawbacks of Periodic Boundary Conditions

-Periodic boundary conditions are straightforward to implement in DMRG.
+Periodic boundary conditions are straightforward to implement in conventional DMRG.
 The simplest approach is to include a "long bond" directly connecting site 1 to site N in the Hamiltonian.
 However this naive approach has a major drawback: if open-boundary DMRG achieves a given accuracy when keeping _m_ states, then to reach the same accuracy with PBC one must keep _m<sup>2</sup>_ states!
 The reason is that now every bond of the MPS not only carries local entanglement as with OBC, but also the entanglement between the first and last sites.
+(There is an alternative DMRG algorithm for periodic systems which may have better scaling than the above approach but has not been widely applied and tested, as far as I am aware, especially for 2D or critical systems [<a href="#pippan">3</a>].)

-This change in scaling from  _m_ to _m<sup>2</sup>_  is a severe problem.
+The change in scaling from  _m_ to _m<sup>2</sup>_  is a severe problem.
 For example, many gapped one-dimensional systems only require about m=100 to reach good accuracy (truncation errors of less than 1E-9 or so).
 To reach the same accuracy with naive PBC would then require using 10,000 states, which can easily fill the RAM of a typical desktop computer for a large enough